Mashape/previewer/README.md

 11. create an ELB.
 Use port 5000 as the health check and send traffic from 80 to 8111
 12. setup R53 to point to the ELB ( https://mashape.signin.aws.amazon.com/console )

+## Adding Your Project to Previewer

+1. Make sure my github user (hutchic) can clone the repository
+2. Setup a github webhook for http://IP:5000/hooks with content type application/json #TODO elastic IP
+3. Push all events #TODO more restrictive
+4. Make sure the ping event gets a pong response
+5. Make a test PR in the repository (known bug the open pr webhook will timeout)
+6. setup R53 to point to the ELB ( https://mashape.signin.aws.amazon.com/console )

 ## Adding Your IP

 Login to 705622348339.signin.aws.amazon.com/console and edit the security group sg-79786d09.
 Be sure to note